January 7, 2019

-In the age of technology, it’s shocking that 75 percent of manufacturers still rely on manual data collection.
+In the age of electronic data, it’s shocking that 75 percent of manufacturers still rely on manual data collection.
 While it may seem cheaper to manually administer quality and safety programs on paper, it is not efficient and leaves much room for error.
-When it is not done properly, records can be lost or misplaced, making it difficult to retrieve information, ultimately resulting in costly delays, lost business opportunities, and frustrated plant personnel.
-Further, in the food and beverage, pharmaceutical and medical device industries, electronic record keeping is required by the Food & Drug Administration (FDA) 21 CFR Part 11.
+When data collection is not done properly, records can be lost or misplaced, making it difficult to retrieve information, ultimately resulting in costly delays, lost business opportunities, and frustrated plant personnel.
+Further, in the food and beverage, pharmaceutical, and medical device industries, electronic record keeping is required by the Food & Drug Administration (FDA) 21 CFR Part 11.

 To be compliant and ensure safety for consumers, manufacturers must properly manage documents and records on monitoring traceability and recalls, providing corrective and preventive action (CAPA), and handling food safety audit requirements.

-However, when a business changes its processes, it can feel overwhelming to staff and management alike.
+However, whenever a business changes processes, the shift can feel overwhelming to staff and management alike.
 So, it’s best to develop a plan and take it one step at a time.
-Here are the four steps necessary to convert paper-based processes to electronic record keeping:
+Here are the four steps necessary to convert paper-based processes to electronic record keeping.

-This is first and foremost.
-Standardized naming conventions creates a set of official standards for file naming and storage policies within the organization.
-This means working through the various permutations of testing protocols, naming conventions, and specifications that almost certainly exist in the company, and filtering them down to the bare minimum.
+This step is first and foremost.
+A standardized naming convention creates a set of official standards for file naming and storage policies within the organization.
+To accomplish the change, your team will need to work through the various permutations of testing protocols, naming conventions, and specifications that almost certainly exist in the company, and filter them down to the bare minimum.
 This is incredibly important because records can then be stored logically, retrieved easily, or browsed efficiently, saving time and minimizing frustration.

 Here are a few tips for getting started:

-Deciding on an implementation architecture for the data collection software is a critical factor.
+Deciding on an implementation architecture for your data collection software is a critical factor.
 If it’s necessary to get up and running quickly with minimal internal IT structure, then a cloud solution may be in order.
-But if there’s already a robust and well-maintained infrastructure in place, then an on-premise solution could be preferable.
+But if there’s already a robust and well-maintained infrastructure in place, then an on-premises solution could be preferable.

 Also consider ongoing maintenance and upkeep.
-Will there be someone available on staff to maintain upgrades and licensing or would it be beneficial for the software provider to handle that in the cloud?
-Cost is also a concern, especially since cloud solutions become a recurring expense and on-premise deployments often require updated technical infrastructure.
+Will someone be available on staff to maintain upgrades and licensing or would it be beneficial for the software provider to handle that in the cloud?
+Cost is also a concern; cloud solutions incur a recurring expense and on-premises deployments often require updated technical infrastructure.
 But, if you carefully calculate all software expenses, not just those affiliated with deployment, you’ll have a better understanding of which deployment option is right for your organization.

-Converting the existing paper forms to electronic format can be perceived as a daunting task, but working closely with the software provider’s engineers can greatly ease this task.
+Converting the existing paper forms to electronic format can be perceived as a daunting task, but working closely with the software provider’s engineers can greatly reduce the effort.
 Relying on their experience to efficiently implement a best-practice solution will provide your best chance for ultimate success.